fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 layout: ""

 ---
+All of the functions you have written so far are *blocking* functions.
 Take this simple code snippet

 ```
 function squared(value) {